Business and Human Rights Masters Course

 Week 1 Day 3: Saturday 20th September

-TBC 1000-1115: Introduction to the Business and Human Rights Framework - Anita Ramasastry
+1000-1115: Introduction to the Business and Human Rights Framework: the Alphabet Soup of BHR - Anita Ramasastry

 International human rights law is normative.
 The frameworks that apply to business and human rights are drawn from UN declarations, conventions, protocols, and norms.
 The class will show the evolution in the UN system leading up to the negotiations for a binding treaty.